SbRhubarbPie/Pie-Pad/journal.md

   **Total time spent today: 8hr**

 # May 22, 2025
-  Instructions for the hackpad coding is very unclear for me who is somewhat new to coding, I spent 4 hours downloading qmk because of my terrible internet while reading documentations and am very confused at this point (mostly a CAD person).
+  Instructions for the hackpad coding is very unclear for me who is somewhat new to coding, I spent 4 hours downloading qmk because of my terrible internet while being confused reading documentation.

-  ripping out my hair right now, so I gave up on qmk am now looking into kmk
+  I gave up on qmk am now looking into kmk

   figured out kmk, it was much easier, I did the software for the keys and cadded the PCB with attached modules.